Boston-Women-Work/data-aggregator/README.md

 Implementation of a data collection and aggregation infrastructure that supports individual data obfuscation.

 **This repository is currently being maintained primarily for archival purposes.
+The client interface as it appeared during its deployment in 2016 [can be viewed online](https://boston-women-work.github.io/data-aggregator) (it is not tied to a backend server and, thus, is non-functioning).
 For the latest version of the web-based MPC framework derived from the one in this repository, please visit [https://github.com/hicsail/web-mpc](https://github.com/hicsail/web-mpc).**

 Environment
 -----------